WRAPPED IN FLAME

 “Did he hurt you?
 Hit you?”
-Fingers coiled into loose fists at Mike’s sides promised retribution if he had.
+Mike coiled his fingers coiled into loose fists at his sides, an act that promised retribution if Keith had hurt her.

 Erica shook her head.
 “No. You can put the guns away.”
 She pointed to his fists.

 Mike glanced down.
-The hint of a flush rushed his face, then disappeared.
-He shrugged off the lapse and advanced again, slow, determined, until only inches separated them.
+The hint of a flush swept his face, then disappeared.
+He shrugged and advanced again, slow, determined, until mere inches separated them.
 She stared into his eyes, shaken by the unmistakable fire blazing there.
 Indignation over her circumstances, or something more?

-“Good, because if he did, I’d have to hurt him.”
+“Good, because if he did, I would hurt him.”

 Erica managed a little laugh.
 “You wouldn’t have to.
 I could hurt him myself.”

 “So you could.”
-His semblance of a smile didn’t quite make it.
+His grin washed over her.
 “But still, he’s a sneaky little bastard.”

 “Tell me about it.”

 “He’s hurt you here.”
 He pressed the pads of his fingers above her heart, right at the curve of her breast.
-Oh, how she wanted to push it into his palm, feel his grip mold around it.
+She wanted to push it into his palm, feel his grip mold around it.

 “He definitely shook what little faith I had in him, disappointed me, but my heart was never his to break.
 If I’m heartbroken at all, it’s because I failed to trust my instincts in the first place and married him anyway.
 It was wrong from the start and only got worse.”

 “Did I stay with him so long?”
 A year of her life wasted.
 There was no harm telling the truth now.
-She was financially back on her feet.
+She was financially on her feet again.
 “He robbed me blind.
-It’s taken me time to recover enough money so that I could leave him.
-I knew he’d never move out.”
+It’s taken me time to recover enough money so that I could leave.
+I knew he’d never leave or vacate the house.”

-“You know any of us would have helped you out.”
+“You know any of us would have helped you.”

 “My mess.
 My marriage, such as it was.
 I retook control I never should have relinquished and worked it out.
 No sense dragging the rest of you into it.
 I didn’t want you to have to choose sides.”

 “We did that the minute we met you.
-The only reason we tolerate him now is because of you.
 There isn’t one of us who wouldn’t go to the mat for you, Erica.”